christophstrasen/WorldObserver/docs/guides/derived_streams.md

 Guidelines that help avoid “nil-check soup”:
 - Guard by presence: `if observation.zombie and observation.zombie.zombieId ~= nil then ... end`.
 - Keep family-local logic in helpers: use `WorldObserver.helpers.square.record` / `WorldObserver.helpers.zombie.record` inside your predicates.
+- Prefer stream-attached helper namespaces for derived streams (avoids name collisions across families):
+  - `joined.helpers.square:squareHasCorpse()` / `joined.helpers.zombie:zombieHasTarget()`
+  - Advanced: you can pass a schema key explicitly as the first argument (example: `joined.helpers.square:squareHasCorpse("square")`), but it must match the schema key that LQR uses inside stream predicates (which may differ from what you see in `subscribe` callbacks).
 - Bound your windows: keep join windows short and use `:distinct(...)` upstream to limit join multiplicity.